 We are totally committed to protecting your information and using it responsibly.
 Please read our policy carefully to understand how we collect, use and store your information.

-The processing of your information is carried out by or on behalf of Helen Arkell Dyslexia Centre.
+The processing of your information is carried out by or on behalf of Helen Arkell Dyslexia Charity.

-Helen Arkell Dyslexia Centre is a registered charity in England and Wales (1064646) and a registered company in England and Wales (3432423).
+Helen Arkell Dyslexia Charity is a registered charity in England and Wales (1064646) and a registered company in England and Wales (3432423).

 By emailing us at [email protected] or by calling us on 01252 792400.